conservationtechlab/dencam/README.md

 ### VIDEO_QUALITY

-Takes in a positive integer in the range from 1-40, 1 being the highest, 40 being the lowest.
+Takes in a positive integer in the range from 10-40, 10 being the highest, 40 being the lowest.
+The value will affect the quality of video, starting at 10 and decreasing in quality up until 40.
+Recommended value should be in the range from 20-25 for our video purposes.

 ### FRAME_RATE